survivejs/react-book/manuscript/08_building_kanban.md

         + 2 hidden modules
 ```

 This means we have separate app and vendor bundles.
-In addition styles have been pushed to a separate file.
+In addition, styles have been pushed to a separate file.
 And top this we have sourcemaps and an automatically generated *index.html*.
 Not bad.

 ## Conclusion